molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 Components are the power houses of an Angular application.
 Together, they compose the user interface.

-A component deals with several concerns.
-Amongst them are:
+A component deals with several concerns, among others:

 - A component renders a certain HTML DOM using the template.
 - It accepts data from parent components using Input properties.